yar-votes/yar-votes.github.io/2024-03/index.md

 The California primary is on Super Tuesday, coming up fast...

-* US President: the least hideously evil of whoever we get
-* US Senator: katie porter or barbara lee? tough one idk
+# Fed
+* President: write in Hind Rajab, the little girl murdered by zionist tanks in gaza
+* Senate: Lee - she might be a spoiler vote that enables a republican to get on the ballot, but she's better on Gaza, and it's hard to care about anything else rn
+* Rep: Tran or Simon. i can't decide who's better on gaza.

+# State
-* CA Senator: probs beckles, though it's tempting to have kalb fail up
+* Senate: beckles. it's tempting to have kalb fail up, but bleh
-* CA Assembly 14: we'll see
+* Ass 14: Smith
-* CA Assembly 18
-* AC supe 4
+* Ass 18: Bonta will definitely win 1st place.
+Sandford is sus, but I'd much rather see him on the ballot than a Republican.
+So I will vote Sandford.
+Top-two is wild.
+* Prop 1: NO don't fall for this carceral crap

+# County
+* Supe 4: Esteen
+* Supe 5: Bas
+* Judge 5: idk
+* Judge 12: idk
+* Measure A: idk
+* Measure B: idk

+# City
+* Auditor: idk
+* Measure D: idk

 # sources

+{:.wrapped-list}
 * [ac dems](https://acdems.org/endorsements/)
 * [ac greens](https://acgreens.files.wordpress.com/2024/01/gpac-vg-03-24-web-rev.pdf)
 * [alameda labor council / AFL-CIO](https://alamedalabor.org/wp-content/uploads/2024/02/alc_2024-primary-endorsements_web-3.jpg)